foundriesio/docs/source/user-guide/lmp-customization/linux-extending.rst

    Pypi package

-Update the following variables to reflect the details from the package you wish to create a recipe for.
+Update the following variables to reflect the details for the package you wish to create a recipe for.

 #. ``DESCRIPTION``
 #. ``HOMEPAGE``